infinum/dotnet-handbook/Api/Configuration.md

 Your options classes need to be non-abstract and have a public parameterless constructor to be eligible for binding.
 The binder will set any public properties that match configuration values!

 To help facilitate the binding of configuration values to your custom options classes, ASP.NET Core introduces the *`IOptions<T>`* interface.
-This is a simple interface with a single property, Value, which contains your configured options class at runtime.
-Options classes are set up in the *`ConfigureServices`* section of *`Startup`*:
+This is a simple interface with a single property, Value, which contains instance of your configured options class at runtime.
+Option settings are configured in the *`ConfigureServices`* section of *`Startup`*:

 ``` c#
 	---